PCSX2/pcsx2/pcsx2/Docs/readme-Docs.txt

 When editing and re-saving doc files, please make sure that you have enabled legacy Word 97/2000 output.
-Word and OpenOffice should be set to default to retain the format, but may prompt you to upgrade to a newer version.
+Word and OpenOffice should be set by default to retain the format, but may prompt you to upgrade to a newer version.
 IGNORE IT.